 Casual wear consists of khaki chinos or very long shorts, Dickies that reach to or below the mid-calf, a white t-shirt or tank top, and on top of that maybe a long sleeve shirt that is only buttoned at the top.

 You can find him in a low-rider Chevy or Cadillac, on a low-rider bicycle, or kicking rocks.
-A bandana over the forehead, low to the eyes is typical as well, as is a hairnet, but of course not both at the same time.
+A bandana over the forehead, low to the eyes is typical as well, as is a hairnet for his cholo hair, but of course not both at the same time.
 Plaid flannel jackets come out when the weather gets cold.
 Oh yeah, and knee-high white tube socks.
 Can’t forget the socks.

 Cholo style is heavily associated with gang culture and this association is not unfounded.
 I’ve got a few primos who got into their fair share of trouble coming up in East LA.
 Luckily my parents had the drive and ability to see to it that their progeny did not grow up calling one another “ese”.

 Despite the bad seeds who might ruin a party, these are the guys with tear-drop tattoos and a big black 13 on their chest, there is some overlap with legitimate styles and cultures like the low-rider scene, various styles of art including graffiti art like Chaka’s and the tattoo art of the Mister Cartoon.